John Franzese Jr.

-John Franzese Jr. (born 1960/61), now living as Mat Pazzarelli, is an American former associate of the Colombo crime family, and son of former underboss John "Sonny" Franzese.
+John Franzese Jr. (born 1960/61), now living as Mat Pazzarelli, is an American former mobster and associate of the Colombo crime family, and son of former underboss John "Sonny" Franzese.
 He is the first son of a New York mobster to turn state's evidence and testify against his father.

 Organized crime

 Franzese Jr. was born into the family of Colombo underboss John Franzese.
 His father was charged with a series of bank robberies in the late 1960s for a total term of 50 years.
 His brother Michael Franzese, who eventually rose to the rank of capo, was the first person that explained the Mafia life to him two years prior to his father's first release on parole in 1978.
 Franzese Jr. was never a made man but he did perform shakedowns which were made possible by his father's reputation and direct encouragement.
 The 1980s was the period that Franzese Jr. was most active in organized crime and he was sinking into addiction, describing moving from alcohol, to cocaine to crack.
 In the 1990s he described himself as a junkie.
 It was from his drug use he acquired HIV and eventually AIDS.